 Sampling & Sampling Distributions

-Generally, in biology we want to learn something about the world as we define it (eg. all pine trees in North America, Anoles in the Carribean, Drosophila in Africa), but we usually can’t measure all individuals in the populations we care about in order to calculate the parameters of interest (e.g. mean weight of all the Anoles, etc).
+Generally, in biology we want to learn something about the world as we define it (e.g., all pine trees in North America, Anoles in the Caribbean, Drosophila in Africa), but we usually can’t measure all individuals in the populations we care about in order to calculate the parameters of interest (e.g., mean weight of all the Anoles, etc).
 When we can’t do that, we need to take a sample of the population, learn something about the sample, and use what we have learned to generalize outward to the population.
-In fact, if we could sample the entirety of a population of interest, we wouldn’t need most types of statistical models (e.g. regression)!
+In fact, if we could sample the entirety of a population of interest, we wouldn’t need most types of statistical models (e.g., regression)!
 We could just calculate our parameters of interest, and be on our way.
-However, therein the problem lies, since we want usually to make some statement about the whole population, but we don’t usually have data on the whole population.
-So, we take a sample, and try to figure out how best to extrapolate the knowledge we learned from that sample back to the rest of population.
+However, therein lies the problem, since we want usually to make some statement about the whole population, but we don’t usually have data on the whole population.
+So, we take a sample, and try to figure out how best to extrapolate the knowledge we learned from that sample back to the rest of the population.

 Since dealing with biased samples is difficult, we will constrain our discussion of sampling to random samples, the premise on which a great many common statistical tests are based.